-The current composition of the Board that comprised of the Managing Director and three (3) Independent Non-Executive Directors fulfils the requirements of paragraph 15.02(1) of the Listing Requirements of Bursa Securities that requires one-third (1/3) of the Board Members of the Company to be independent directors.
-The Board composition also fulfils Practise 5.2 of the updated Code that provides at least half of the Board to be Independent Directors.
+The current composition of the Board that comprised of the Managing Director and three (3) Independent Non-Executive Directors fulfils the requirements of paragraph 15.02(1) of the Listing Requirements that requires one-third (1/3) of the Board Members of the Company to be independent directors.
+The Board composition also fulfils Practise 5.2 of the Code that provides at least half of the Board to be Independent Directors.